jacqueslareau/perl-dancer-angular-seed/README.md

 $ bin/start-dev.pl
 ```

-And then point your brower to:
+And then point your browser to:

 ```
 http://localhost:5555